daerduoCarey/partnet_anno_system/server/README.md

 We use MYSQL to store annotation meta-data.
 Please use Mysql version v5.7.
 See instruction from `https://www.digitalocean.com/community/tutorials/how-to-install-the-latest-mysql-on-ubuntu-16-04`.

+We use [this tool](https://github.com/hjwdzh/Manifold) to convert ShapeNet non-manifold meshes to watertight manifold meshes to perform the part cutting operation.
+Please install this tool and make a global-wise executable `model_fixer`.
+This executable is called by `python/process_remesh.py` script.

 ### Usage

 For MYSQL set up, check `mysql/create_table.sql`.